caesarhao/AgileDoctorDB/README.md

 * A bug in EclipseLink: 2 OneToMany with same element type are mapped to a same relation table with a_b_b.
 This bug is corrected by introducing 2 new sub classes.

 ## TODO:
-engine.DChar.calcFromDoctorPhrase, engine.DChar.calcDropFlag, engine.PActChar.calcFromPatientPhrase should be implemented.
+* implement engine.DChar.calcFromDoctorPhrase
+* implementengine.DChar.calcDropFlag
+* implementengine.PActChar.calcFromPatientPhrase

+## Comments for essay:
-A new state "END" has been added.
+* A new state "END" has been added into DialogueSession state.